-This report will evaluate the health outcomes and economic effects of the PARP inhibitors olaparib, rucaparib, and niraparib in the treatment of ovarian cancer patients with and without germline BRCA mutations.
+This report will focus on ovarian cancers with high-grade serous or mixed serous/endometrioid histology, which represent the population most likely to respond to current treatment options and are common entry criteria for clinical trials.
+We will evaluate the health outcomes and economic effects of the PARP inhibitors olaparib, rucaparib, and niraparib in the treatment of these patients.